 What was most striking about the experiences of the womxn at #OMGshesbald was how the act of shaving their head had resulted in a change of general mindset and an increase in confidence.
 Shaving her head helped Char come out as queer.
 That is huge.
 In life, we are scared of failing, constantly imagining the worst consequence of an action.
 This is often what stops us from striving for our goals.
 By taking the leap and going bald after wanting to for a while, many of the womxn at #OMGshesbald found that their approach to other aspects of their lives also changed.

 It is evident how empowering both a woman shaving her hair and the discussions that surround it can be.
-I left the #OMGshesbald experience mind buzzing and with a further desire to act rather than just talk.
-I felt truly inspired by Char, by the film and by the other incredible wxmen in that room.
+I left the #OMGshesbald experience mind buzzing (no pun intended) and with a further desire to act rather than just talk.
+I felt truly inspired by Char, by the film and by the other incredible womxn I met.

 Go check out @GirlsWillBeBoys and @ellessechar on instagram, and watch ‘OMG She’s Bald: the power of a woman with a shaved head’ on youtube!